Numerical resolution of McKean-Vlasov FBSDEs using neural networks: Numerical results

-\paragraph{} The three algorithms demonstrate good performances on this test case.
+\paragraph{} We take $a=b=0.1,\ \alpha = 0.5,\ \sigma = 0.4,\ \xi = 1$.
+The three algorithms demonstrate good performances on this test case.
 Both processes $Y, Z$ are well represented by the neural network.
-However the local method is less precise than the global methods when the maturity grows.
-We see in Table \ref{tab: res linear }, Figure \ref{fig: z lin loc}, Figure \ref{fig: y lin loc} that the Local method is biased when $T=1$ when the Global methods achieve a great accuracy.
-It looks like the results of the Local method cannot be improved since the loss flattens in Figure \ref{fig: learning curve lin loc}.
+However the Local Dynamic method is less precise than the global methods when the maturity grows.
+We see in Table \ref{tab: res linear }, Figure \ref{fig: z lin loc}, Figure \ref{fig: y lin loc} that the Local Dynamic method is biased when $T=1$ when the Global methods achieve a great accuracy.
+It looks like the results of the Local Dynamic method cannot be improved since the loss flattens in Figure \ref{fig: learning curve lin loc}.